Buying a house in The Netherlands?

 Deemed (rental) income

-Private home ownership is deemed in the Netherlands to be an income constituent for income tax purposes.
+Private home ownership is deemed in the Netherlands to be part of your income for income tax purposes.
 Costs, charges and depreciation related to home ownership are eligible for a tax allowance.

 Home ownership and the expenditure referred to above are incorporated as a fixed sum in the taxable (net) deemed rental income.
-Also, the payable interest and the costs related to the home acquisition debt can be deducted from the progressively taxable income from employment and home ownership (box 1).
+Also, some of the payable interest and costs related to the home acquisition debt can be deducted from taxable income from employment and home ownership (box 1).

 Tax Box 3